QsingularityAi/LangGraph_Deep_Research_Agent_MCP/README.md

-# Deep Research Agent WIth Bright Data MCP
+# Deep Research Agent with Enhanced Citations & Web Search

-A powerful AI research assistant built with Chainlit that conducts comprehensive investigations on any topic using advanced web search and analysis capabilities.
+A powerful AI research assistant built with Chainlit that conducts comprehensive investigations using real-time web search with proper source citations and transparent methodology.

 ```mermaid
 graph TB